 Use these tools to learn about hiring subcontractors or "independent contractors" and avoid prime contractor liability.

 If you are a contractor hiring a subcontractor, be sure to complete a tracking request for those with active coverage.
 If the subcontractor fails to pay workers' comp premiums or renew their contractor registration, or if their electrical contractor license is suspended or revoked within one year of the request, L&I will send you a notification letter.

 You might be an employer and not know it

 In some cases, an "independent contractor" is actually a worker for whom you must do such things as pay workers' comp premiums, meet wage and hour requirements, pay unemployment tax, etc. Not understanding your requirements can leave your business vulnerable to unwanted penalties and event lawsuits.
-Check-out A Guide to Hiring Independent Contractors in Washington State (F101-063-000) for additional information.
+See our publication, A Guide to Hiring Independent Contractors in Washington State (F101-063-000), for additional information.

 Use the Verify tool to view your continuing education and basic trainee classroom credits and check the status of a contractor.

 Continuing education requirements for plumbers

-- Journey Level and Residential Specialty plumbers must complete 16 hours of continuing education within a two-year renewal cycle.
+- Journey Level and Residential Specialty plumbers must complete 16 hours of continuing education within a 2-year renewal cycle.

-- Domestic Pump and Pump and Irrigation plumbers must complete 24 hours of continuing education, with a minimum of 12 credits of plumbing or combination classes, within a three-year renewal cycle.
+- Domestic Pump and Pump and Irrigation plumbers must complete 24 hours of continuing education, with a minimum of 12 credits of plumbing or combination classes, within a 3-year renewal cycle.